Pullock4981/courseMaster_frontEnd/README.md

-# Course Master - Frontend
+# CourseMaster - Frontend

 A modern E-learning platform frontend built with React, Redux Toolkit, and Tailwind CSS.

-## Project Description
+## Project Name & Description

-Course Master is a full-featured E-learning platform where students can browse, purchase, and consume courses.
+**CourseMaster** is a full-featured E-learning platform where students can browse, purchase, and consume courses.
 The frontend provides an intuitive interface for students to enroll in courses, watch video lectures, complete assignments, and take quizzes.
-Administrators can manage courses, track enrollments, and review assignments through a dedicated admin dashboard.
+Administrators can manage courses, track enrollments, review assignments, and view analytics through a dedicated admin dashboard.

+This is the frontend application of the CourseMaster platform, built with modern React technologies and responsive design principles.

 ## Technology Stack